Abd3lrhm4n/lan-against-humanity/README.md

 ### Your webdev skills suck!
 I could do so much better!

-Isn't that the great thing about open source?
+Isn't that the great thing about open source software?

 ### You should use React/Angular/Bootstrap/etc.